• Home

 • Motivation to continue learning – visible progress gives you energy and convinces you that it is worth going further.

-• Better understanding of the culture and realities of life in Poland – when you learn the language, you naturally also learn about customs, social norms and ways of communicating in different situations.
+• Better understanding of the culture and realities of life in Poland – while learning the language, you also naturally learn about customs, social norms and ways of communicating in various situations.

-All this already at a beginner level – if you study regularly and work with a teacher who really understands your needs.
+All this is already at the beginner level – if you learn regularly and work with a teacher who really understands your needs.
 And this is just the beginning of your adventure with the Polish language!

-Finally, here are some interesting facts about the Polish language that will surely make your learning more enjoyable:
+Finally, some interesting facts about the Polish language that are sure to make your studies more enjoyable:

-• Why is it worth knowing Polish?
-Mastering Polish opens the door to the rich culture, literature and history of Poland.
-Knowledge of Polish is also an asset on the job market, especially in connection with the dynamic development of Poland.
+• Why is it worth knowing the Polish language?
+Mastering Polish opens the door to Poland’s rich culture, literature and history.
+Knowing Polish is also an asset on the job market, especially with Poland’s dynamic development.

-• The Polish alphabet contains 32 letters – including unique characters like “ą”, “ę”, “ł”, “ś” and “ź”.
-Although their pronunciation may be complicated at the initial stage of learning, individual lessons will allow you to eliminate these difficulties until you feel confident in pronouncing each word.
+• The Polish alphabet contains as many as 32 letters – including unique characters like “ą”, “ę”, “ł”, “ś” and “ź”.
+Although their pronunciation can be complicated at the initial stage of learning, individual lessons will eliminate these difficulties until you feel confident in pronouncing each word.

-• Rich vocabulary – Polish has one of the largest vocabulary resources in Central and Eastern Europe.
-It is estimated that there are as many as 500 thousand words in Polish!
-In individual lessons, you have the opportunity to develop thematic vocabulary, tailored to your needs.
+• Vocabulary richness – the Polish language has one of the largest vocabularies in Central and Eastern Europe.
+It is estimated that there are as many as 500,000 words in Polish!
+In individual lessons you have the chance to develop a thematic vocabulary tailored to your needs.

 Ready to speak Polish?

-With individual lessons in Polish as a foreign language, you will quickly overcome the language barrier and gain confidence in communication.
-Take the first step and with the help of our experienced teachers, you will achieve success!
+With individual lessons in Polish as a foreign language, you will quickly break the language barrier and gain confidence in communication.
+Take the first step and with the help of our experienced teachers you will succeed!

 Or maybe you are looking for individual lessons in Polish as a foreign language for your child?
-Here you will find more information: /individual-lessons-for-children/
+Find more information here: https://kurspolskiego.pl/kursy-w-szkole/lekcje-indywidualne-dla-dzieci/

 The author of the article is Katarzyna Hoffmann, co-owner of the Polish Language Center Varia in Kraków.
 She graduated in German Philology from the Jagiellonian University in Kraków.